hotekagi/solutionChallenge09/README.md

 2. Push "Start Tracking" to start facial emotion recognition.

+   Tracking of facial features is implemented by using [clmtrackr, Copyright (c) 2017 Audun Mathias Øygard](https://github.com/auduno/clmtrackr).

    You can see how your emotion was recognized at the bottom of the page.
 When you want to stop the recognition, push "Stop Tracking".

    This page only send the results of the recognition without exchange unnecessary information.
 This preserve your privacy.